speecil/BSRenderMod/README.md

 ## Configuration

-Settings are available from the in-game menu:
+Settings are available from the gameplay setup menu (i.e: to the left of song selection):
-**Gameplay Setup** → **Mods** → **Render Mod**
+**Gameplay Setup** → **Mods** → **Render Mod** → *(Open Settings Button)*

 From there, you can:
 - Choose a quality preset
 - Adjust advanced settings manually
-- Customize camera behavior for rendered footage
+- Customize camera selection

 ## Notes

-- ****FFMPEG must be installed and added to PATH****
+- ****FFMPEG must be installed from your target mod manager and in `Beat Saber/Libs`****
-- This mod renders from replay data and is not limited by real-time performance.
+- This mod renders from replay data and at best, renders close to real time with lower settings.

-  *(The mod will not run unless in fpfc)*
+  *(The mod will not run unless in `-fpfc` or the first person flying controller)*
-- Ensure that the replay files being played are not broken or your replay playback mod is broken
+- Ensure that the replay files being played are not broken or your replay playback mod is broken, this mod does not handle the replays themselves
-- Audio is **NOT** recorded from the game, and is instead muxed in from the beatmaps ogg/egg file
+- Audio is currently **NOT** recorded from the game, and is instead muxed in from the beatmaps ogg/egg file